ThanhDang143/Fork.ArtificeToolkit/README.md

 ### Button
 Button allows you to quickly turn any method into a button in the inspector to invoke at your hearts content.
 Buttons can be placed inline using an optional parameter.
 Otherwise they will be grouped in a sliding container to keep your inspector clean and simple.

 It is worth noting that buttons will always appear last in the rendering order.
-This is something due to change in the far future.
+You can use any of the [GroupAttributes](#BoxGroup) to place the button in ane existing group in the same scope.

 ```c#
 [SerializeField]